Phone: 0161 214 1500

 Recent cases include:

-- W v Ministry of Justice Acted for the Claimant in a claim against the Ministry of Justice after he was seriously assaulted by a fellow prisoner with an improvised weapon.
+- W v Ministry of Justice Acted for the Claimant in a claim against the Ministry of Justice following a serious assault by a fellow prisoner with an improvised weapon.
+The claim was successfully settled though liability was not formally admitted.

 - Re GB Acted for the Claimant, a protected party, in a claim against a local authority following a sexual assault which occurred in a care setting.

-For Defendants, she has been instructed on behalf of NHS Resolution, care homes and private medical practitioners.
+For Defendants, she has been instructed by NHS Resolution for NHS Trusts, care homes and private medical practitioners.

 Recent cases include: